 Appropriate to Hermès, Ellena’s is the luxe lily of the bunch.
 Ellena has been likened to Roudnitska.
 Both share a passion for the intellectual, theoretical side of perfumery.
 Each pursued a method and style of work that reflected his vision and philosophy.
-The perfume’s name suggests a pristine product reflecting the Hermès brand’s characteristic refinement.
-Forget gilding the lily, Hermès would encase it in hard, pale enamel.
-Ellena is known for achieving the house’s luxurious restraint while still managing to pump some blood into the perfumes.
-His lily-of-the-valley goes a step further and blanches, or better, bleaches the lily.
+Ellena is known for achieving the Hermès’s (re)strained luxury while still managing to pump some blood into the perfumes.
+The name Muguet Porcelaine suggests a pristine product reflecting the Hermès brand’s characteristic refinement.
+Forget gilding the lily, Hermès encase it in hard, pale enamel.
+Ellena’s lily-of-the-valley goes a step further and blanches, or better, bleaches the lily.

 Lilies-of-the-valley have a watery aspect that makes them seem perpetually fresh when compared to other white flowers.
 Jasmine and orange blossom strike a jaded pose, as if their beauty is always waning, nearer to decay than to first blush.
 Though muguet has a seedy side, one that Ellena tends to very carefully, it always seems in early stages of bloom.
 Ellena creates a watery sensation from two angles.
 A cucumber note gives a slight brine that puts a cap on both sweetness and luminosity.
 It matches the chill of the tiny flower and gives the tiniest metallic ring to the perfume.
 The second piece, a hint of bleach, comes at the flower from a 90° angle and gives the perfume a queer edge.
 Pure bleach crushes most anything in its path.
 Diluted, though, its antiseptic touch gives a distinct freshness.